-Chicago has upped its culinary credentials over the past decade, with high-end spots such as Alinea and Moto on the cutting edge of the molecular gastronomy trend (raising the average check price substantially along the way).
+Chicago has upped its culinary credentials over the past decade, with high-end spots such as Alinea and Schwa on the cutting edge of the molecular gastronomy trend (raising the average check price substantially along the way).
 But the city's thriving deep-dish pizza spots and casual ethnic eateries prove you don't need to be a hard-core foodie to find culinary satisfaction here.
 Steakhouses continue to be a draw, as they have for decades, and comfort food remains a staple of local restaurant menus.

 Price Categories, by Average Entree Price

 The Big Picture

 Most restaurants in Chicago are open 7 days a week.
 A few in the Loop are closed on Sunday evenings, while some others are closed on Mondays (traditionally a slow night).
 In general, Chicago is not a late-night dining town.
 Most locals head out to dinner between 6 and 7pm, and the majority of restaurants are closed by 10pm on weeknights and 11pm on weekends.
 If you plan on heading out for a late dinner, you should definitely check the restaurant's closing time first.

 A few restaurants with popular bar areas -- such as Rockit Bar and Grill and HUB 51 -- keep their kitchens open until midnight or later on weekends.